Adwik1-2/SimpeRISC_Processor/README.md

 3. Use the `program.hex` file to load custom instructions for execution.
 4. Analyze the output using the `cpu.vcd` file in a waveform viewer.

-## Future Work
-- Extend the instruction set to include more RISC instructions.
-- Optimize the design for better performance.
-- Add support for pipelining.

-## Author
-This project was developed by [Your Name].